neroshop/neroshop/external/curl/tests/README.md

   output text messages or escape sequences on user login.
-When these shell startup messages or escape sequences are output they might corrupt the expected stream of data which flows to the sftp-server or from the ssh client which can result in bad test behaviour or even prevent the test server from running.
+When these shell startup messages or escape sequences are output they might corrupt the expected stream of data which flows to the sftp-server or from the ssh client which can result in bad test behavior or even prevent the test server from running.

   If the test suite ssh or sftp server fails to start up and logs the message